vmware/vmware-aria-operations-integration-sdk/docs/references/java_project/index.md

 commands.cfg (file)
 : This file contains a list of the commands the HTTP server can run, along with the path to the executable related to the command.
-By default, all commands are run by executing the `adapter.py` file along with a parameter that defines a command.
-  For example, when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value, `/usr/local/bin/python app/adapter.py test`.
+By default, all commands are run by executing the compiled jar (with dependencies) file along with a parameter that defines a command.
+For example, when the HTTP server receives a request to run a test connection, it reads the commands.cfg key for `test` and runs the process defined by the key value, `/usr/bin/java -cp app.jar:dependencies/* {package_name}.Adapter test`.

 ---
 ## Templates